WebOrigami/docs/src/content/framework/intro4.md

 A template is essentially a function for turning data into a text format like HTML, so Origami allows you to invoke a template as a function.

-Create an empty file in the `src` folder with a formula that looks like this.
+<span class="tutorialStep"></span> Create an empty file in the `src` folder with a formula that looks like this.
 If you entered more interesting names, in both places, substitute a name from your team file for "Alice".

 ```console
 Alice.html = person.ori(teamByName%Alice)